 Along with your skis (and maybe your helmet), a reliable watch is your most important piece of skiing kit.
-If you choose the right watch, you won’t just tell the time – you’ll be able to predict the weather, navigate your way out of some tricky woodland, and even record your speed in an attempt to beat your personal best.
+If you choose the right watch, you won’t just be able to tell the time – you’ll be able to predict the weather, navigate your way out of some tricky woodland, and even record your speed in an attempt to beat your personal best.

 Whether it’s ski watches you’re looking for or watches for snowboarding, you really are spoilt for choice.
-Winter sports technology is a huge market and you’re sure to find something that’s perfect for you!
+Winter sports technology is a huge market and you’re sure to find something that’s perfect for you.

 With all that in mind, here is our guide to the best watches for skiing and snowboarding.